-If you are called upon to serve on jury duty, you will be granted time off to serve.
+If you are called upon to serve on jury duty, you will be granted time off to serve with pay for missed work hours.
 You must notify your supervisor as soon as you know you will have to serve.
-The YMCA will pay regularly employed personnel their regular wage at their base hour rate, the difference between their base pay and jury duty pay of jury duty service.
+The YMCA will comply with all legal requirements regarding payment of the jury service fee in accordance with New York State law.